tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

     building->SetNumberRoomX (3);
     building->SetNumberRoomY (2);

-   This will instantiate a residential building with base of 10 x 20 meters and height of 10 meters with concrete with windows as external walls, three floors and a grid of rooms of 3 x 2.
+   This will instantiate a residential building with base of 10 x 20 meters and height of 10 meters whose external walls are of concrete with windows; the building has three floors and has an internal 3 x 2  grid of rooms of equal size.

 #.
 Building and nodes interactions::